Recursive projection-aggregation decoding of Reed-Muller codes: Decoding algorithm for general binary-input memoryless channels

 The proof is given in Appendix~\ref{ap:eqde}.
 Similarly to Proposition~\ref{prop:ag1in}, this proposition is also very useful for simulations because we can simply transmit the all-zero codeword over the BMS channel $W$ to measure the decoding error probability.

-In the last part of this section, we present the list decoding and code concatenation version of the \texttt{RPA\_RM} function.
+In the last part of this section, we present the list decoding version of the \texttt{RPA\_RM} function.
 The main idea is already explained in Section~\ref{sect:highlist}.
 Here we only write down the pseudo code of the list decoding version.
 Note that the purpose of line 8 is to make sure that $\hat{c}^{(\mathbi{u})}$ is a codeword of RM code, which is not always true for the decoding result of the \texttt{RPA\_RM} function.
-The list decoding+code concatenation version is rather similar, and we put the pseudo code in Appendix~\ref{ap:RPALC}.